runpaint/vim-recipes/text/editing/auto-completing_text.markdown

 class="todo">How would they enable this if needed?</span> These typically allow context-sensitive completion of method names, objects, and reserved words.
-For example, using Ruby I can type an integer, a period, then invoke Omni-Completion to find that integer objects support methods such as '\%', '*', and '+'. <span class="todo">screenshot</span>
+For example, using Ruby I can type an integer, a period, then invoke Omni-Completion to find that _Fixnum_ objects support methods such as '%', '*', and '+'. <span class="todo">screenshot</span>

 To use Omni-Completion hit <kbd><kbd>Ctrl</kbd>+<kbd>o></kbd></kbd> to be